Luagir94/pokemonJS/README.md

 #  POKEMON JAVASCRIPT VERSION

-## Videogame Project in Vanilla Js
+## Videogame Project in Vanilla Js & JQuery

 This project was developed for the JavaScript course on the CoderHouse platform [![coderhouse](https://emprelatam.com/wp-content/uploads/2019/10/logos-coderhouse-01.png)](https://www.coderhouse.com/)